Sustainability

 Strengthening Quality-Related Education

-The NGK Group aims to provide customers with product quality that exceeds expectations.
-Hence, we are continually working to improve the quality-related education that is given to all employees in order to ensure they are equipped with quality-related skills and greater quality-related awareness.
+The NGK Group aims to provide customers with products and services at a quality that exceeds expectations.
+Hence, we are continually working to improve the quality-related education that is given to all employees to ensure they are equipped with quality-related skills and greater quality-related awareness.

 Training name | Number of participants | Objectives and key characteristics |